pemami4911/POMDPy/README.md

 SARSA is episodic, in that the agent repeatedly carries out full episodes and uses the generated history of experiences to back-up the action-value estimates up the taken path to the root of the belief tree.

-I have also implemented exact Value Iteration with Lark's pruning algorithm.
-This can only be used on the Tiger Problem.
+I have also implemented a full-width planner, value iteration, with Lark's pruning algorithm.
+This can only be used to solve the Tiger problem.

 ## Running an example ##
-Currently, you can test POMCP and SARSA on the classic Tiger and RockSample POMDPs.
+**You can run tests with POMCP and SARSA on RockSample, and use value iteration to solve the Tiger example.**

-You can optionally edit the RockSample configuration file `rock_problem_config.json` to change the map size or environment parameters.
+You can optionally edit the RockSample configuration file `rock_sample_config.json` to change the map size or environment parameters.
 This file is located in `pompdy/config`.
 The following maps are available:
 * RockSample(7, 8), a 7 x 7 grid with 8 rocks.